flaviorssilva1981/maratona/README.md

     > **Note:** If you are using an Azure Pass subscription, you may not meet the vCPU quotas above.
 In this case, you can still complete the lab.

-## Deploy the on-premises environment
+## Deploy the On-premises environment

 1. Deploy the template **SmartHotelHost.json** to a new resource group.
 This template deploys a virtual machine running nested Hyper-V, with 4 nested VMs.
 This comprises the 'on-premises' environment which you will assess and migrate during this lab.